-Transaxle Oil Drain Plug, Filter, and Guard Location
+Transaxle Oil Drain Plug, Filter, and Guard Location (Shown with Deck Support Arms Removed for Clarity)

-- Reinstall drain plugs. - 4.
+- 3. Reinstall drain plugs. - 4.
 Remove the oil reservoir hose attached to the elbow on top of the transaxles.
 Remove the elbow to access the oil fill opening. - Fill the transaxles with 20W-50 (API Service Class SL or higher) oil through the opening (where the elbows were).
 Fill up to the opening. - Before reinstalling the elbows, screw the locking nut on the elbows down until they are snug (the o-ring on the elbow will be to the bottom of the o-ring groove).